Particular/docs.particular.net/nservicebus/errors/index.md

 When a message fails NServiceBus [automatically retries](/nservicebus/errors/automatic-retries.md) the message.
 On repeated failure NServiceBus forwards that message to a designated error queue.

-WARNING: When running with [transport transactions disabled](/nservicebus/messaging/transactions.md#transactions-unreliable-transactions-disabled) NServiceBus will perform a best-effort error message forwarding, i.e. if moving to the error queue fails, the message will be lost.
-In Versions 5 and below, both FLR and SLR will be silently disabled when transactions are turned off.
-In Versions 6 and above, the SLR will throw an exception at endpoint's startup if transactions are disabled but SLR is enabled.
+WARNING: When running with [transport transactions disabled](/nservicebus/messaging/transactions.md#transactions-unreliable-transactions-disabled) NServiceBus will perform a best-effort error message forwarding, i.e. if moving to the error queue fails, the message will be lost.WARNING: When running with [transport transactions disabled](/nservicebus/messaging/transactions.md#transactions-unreliable-transactions-disabled).
+Both FLR and SLR will be silently disabled when transactions are turned off.

 Error queue can be configured in several ways.